All Episodes

 Not so fast, ladies and gentlemen.

-Now the drive-by media is doing this.
+Now, the Drive-By Media is doing this.

-Um, but do the Democrats do this?
+But do the Democrats do this?

-Uh you know, it it's hard to say that this is Katrina because Katrina was all about the fact that the administration didn't care about black people.
+It's hard to say that this is Katrina because Katrina was all about the fact that the administration didn't care about black people.

 Well, this certainly can't be said.